developerBlogs/developerBlogs.github.io/_posts/2020-07-18-git-for-beginners-02.markdown

  create mode 100644 README.md
 ```

-There can come many cases and errors during the merging process, which i will cover in the next chapter  **Git Help Me !!!
+There can come many cases and errors during the merging process, which I will cover in the next chapter  **Git Help Me !!!
 What Should I Do?**

-## 9 Pushing Your Changes to Github
+## 10. Pushing and Pulling in Github
-We can easily push our changes up to the remote i.e Github server using **`git push`**
+We can easily push our changes up to the remote repository which is in Github server using **`git push`**

 ```
 $ git push origin master